Hackers News Hackers News

 Mitigation and Updates

-The platform now requires domains to be explicitly pre-configured as trusted origins in the account settings before they can be accepted as an API base URL.
-Any unauthorized base URL requests are automatically blocked.
+LangChain has addressed the vulnerability by implementing a stringent allowed origins policy, as detailed in a report by Miggo.
+The platform now mandates that domains must be explicitly pre-configured as trusted origins within account settings before they can be accepted as an API base URL.
+Any requests originating from unauthorized base URLs are automatically blocked.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.